Google logo: Favicon

-Google's favicon from May 31, 1999, to May 29, 2008, was a blue, uppercase "G" on white background, which was accompanied by a border with a red, blue, and a green side.
-It debuted alongside Google's then-new logo design in May 1999.
+Google's first favicon was a blue, uppercase "G" on a white background accompanied by a border with a blue side on the left, a red side on the right, and a green side on the top and bottom, debuting with Google's then-new logo design on May 31, 1999.

-On May 30, 2008, a new favicon was launched.
-It showed a lowercase "g" from Google, colored in blue against a white background, and originally was intended to be a part of a larger set of icons developed for better scalability on mobile devices.
+On May 30, 2008, a new favicon was launched, showing a lowercase "g" from Google, colored in blue against a white background.
+It was originally intended to be a part of a larger set of icons developed for better scalability on mobile devices.

 A new favicon was launched on January 9, 2009.
-It included a left-aligned white "g" with background areas colored in red, green, blue and yellow, with the top, bottom, and left edges of the "g" cropped.
+It included a left-aligned white lowercase "g" with background areas colored in red, green, blue and yellow, with the top, bottom, and left edges of the "g" cropped.
 It was based on a design by André Resende, a computer science undergraduate student at the University of Campinas in Brazil.
 He submitted it for a contest launched by Google in June 2008 to receive favicon submissions.
 The official Google blog stated: "His placement of a white 'g' on a color-blocked background was highly recognizable and attractive, while seeming to capture the essence of Google".

-The favicon used from August 13, 2012, to August 31, 2015, showed the small letter "g" in white, centered on a solid light blue background.
+The favicon used from August 13, 2012, to August 31, 2015, showed the lowercase "g" in white, centered on a solid light blue background.

 On September 1, 2015, a new favicon was launched in conjunction with the new logo design that day, which shows a capital letter "G" in the tailor-made font for the new logo, with segments colored red, yellow, green, and blue.

-A gradient between the colored segments was added in May 2025.
-The new "G" visually connects with the gradient present in the logo of Google's generative artificial intelligence chatbot Gemini.
+It was updated with a gradient between the colored segments on May 12, 2025, which visually connects with the gradient present in the logo of Google's generative AI chatbot Gemini.